contributte/database/.docs/README.md

 ### Usage

-As each extra functionality you should register this TransactionExtension.
+As with any other extension, you need to register it.

 ```yaml
 extensions:
     ntdb: Contributte\Database\DI\TransactionExtension
 ```

 That's all.
-You can let nette\di autowired it to your services/presenters.
+You can now let `nette\di` autowire it to your services/presenters.

 ### NEON

-Register as service in your config file.
+Register it as a service in your config file.

 ```yaml
 services:
     - Contributte\Database\Transaction\Transaction
 ```

-On multiple connections you have to specific one.
+On multiple connections you have to specify which one to use.

 ```yaml
 services: